Charges for unoccupied and unfurnished properties

 The first year – if the property remains unoccupied and unfurnished the full 100% council tax charge will be payable for the property.

 After one year – when the property has been unoccupied and unfurnished for one year then a 100% premium will be payable on top of the full charge.
-This will mean that a 200% charge will be payable.
+This will mean a 200% charge will be payable.

 After five years – when the property has been unoccupied and unfurnished for five years then a 200% premium will be payable on top of the full charge.
-This will mean that a 300% charge will be payable.
+This will mean a 300% charge will be payable.

 After ten years – when the property has been unoccupied and unfurnished for ten years then a 300% premium will be payable on top of the full charge.
-This will mean that a 400% charge will be payable.
+This will mean a 400% charge will be payable.

 You can find more information and advice on how to bring your empty property back into use on the empty residential properties page.